epbarger/epbarger.github.io/_posts/2021-12-31-endless-archery-3-years.md

 ### Random Ambient Piano Music

-Many of the early reviews the game received mentioned wanting some sort of relaxing background music.
-While I would have loved to attempt to compose music for the game, I knew that creating enough music of a quality I was happy with was _not_ going to happen.
-Instead, I opted to record about 50 different simple piano samples, and create a basic randomized playback engine that builds very basic pentatonic phrases.
+Many of the early reviews the game received mentioned wanting some sort of relaxing background music added to the game.
+While I would have loved to attempt to compose music for the game, I knew that creating enough music of a quality I was happy with was likely beyond me.
+Instead, I opted to record about 50 different simple piano samples.
+I then created a randomized playback engine that builds very basic pentatonic phrases by playing groups of samples together with varied, but musical, timing.
 This ended up suiting the game - the piano melds into the wind sounds, and the semi-random timing of the piano phrases works quite well!

-As a quick sample, here's the introductory jingle that plays when the game starts up.
+As a quick example, here's the introductory jingle that plays when the game starts up.

 <audio controls>
   <source src="/assets/ea_intro.mp3" type="audio/mp3">